Copyright © The Master's Table

 Is this in the bible: Two of every kind of animal went on Noah's ark?

 Another idea perpetuated by children's stories (we should fix those!)
 This idea comes from the verse Genesis 7:9.
 We read- Gen 7:8-9.
-"Of clean animals, of animals that are unclean, of birds, and of everything that creeps on the earth, 9 two by two they went into the ark to Noah, male and female, as God had commanded Noah."
-(NKJ)
+"Of clean animals, of animals that are unclean, of birds, and of everything that creeps on the earth, two by two they went into the ark to Noah, male and female, as God had commanded Noah."
+So what could be wrong with that some may ask?

 This merely tells us that the animals BOARDED the ark by twos - the male and its female (mating pairs).
-The truth appears a few verses earlier -- Gen 7:2-5.
-"You shall take with you seven each of every clean animal, a male and his female; two each of animals that are unclean, a male and his female; "also seven each of birds of the air, male and female, to keep the species alive on the face of all the earth.
-"For after seven more days I will cause it to rain on the earth forty days and forty nights, and I will destroy from the face of the earth all living things that I have made."
-And Noah did according to all that the LORD commanded him."
-(NKJ) So we see seven mating pairs or fourteen of every clean animal and two mating pairs or four of every unclean animal.
+Some teach in children’s stories things that cause some adults to think it biblical such as the teaching that Two of every kind of animal went on Noah's ark but is this according to the true record from the word of God?
+The problem is that scripture was taken out of context because we find it recorded in Gen 7:2-5.
+"You shall take with you seven each of every clean animal, a male and his female; two each of animals that are unclean, a male and his female; "also seven each of birds of the air, male and female, to keep the species alive on the face of all the earth.”
+So we see seven mating pairs or fourteen of every clean animal and two mating pairs or four of every unclean animal.

 Does the New Testament teach that we must go to church?

 No, not as a command.
 Let's first look at the meaning of the word "church," as in the New Testament to understand more fully.
-Strong's Exhaustive Concordance reveals that the Greek word rendered "church" is ekklesia [ekklhsia] which means a calling out, or more concretely a meeting, and was used as to refer to a religious congregation such as the Jewish synagogue, or the Christian community.
+Strong's Exhaustive Concordance reveals that the Greek word rendered "church" is ekklesia [ekklhsia] which means a calling out, or more concretely a meeting, and was used as to refer to a religious congregation such as the Jewish synagogue, or the community of believers.
 The Bible states that the "church" (ekklesia) is the "called out", or the assembly of the saints, of which Christ is head.
-A building or home was never refered to as the church as was the Temple of the old Testament, but is described by Jesus as a vine in John 15:5. " I am the vine, you are the branches.
+A building or home was never refered to as "the church" as was the Temple of the old Testament, but is described by Jesus as a vine in John 15:5. " I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing."
-The Church according to New Tesyament teaching is the people who were refered to as saints.
+The Church according to New Testament teaching is the people who were refered to as saints.

 There are scriptures that show the early "church" (ekklesia) were meeting within a house which states, "The churches of Asia greet you.
 Aquila and Priscilla greet you heartily in the Lord, with the church (The people.) that is in their house.
 All the brethren greet you.
 Greet one another with a holy kiss."
 1 Cor 16:19-20.
 However some scripture states that the early church did meet in the Temple.
 Acts 5:42 42.
 And daily in the temple, and in every house, they did not cease teaching and preaching Jesus as the Christ."
 Does the New Testament teach that it is best to meet together?
 Let's read Heb 10:23-25, "Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
 (NKJ)